-You may have experienced the extreme pain that accompanies an infected tooth, and maybe even have heard of the dreaded root canal.
-But a bad tooth infection doesn't mean the tooth's demise.
+You may have experienced the extreme pain that accompanies an infected tooth, and perhaps you've even heard of the dreaded root canal.
+But a bad tooth infection doesn't necessarily imply the tooth's demise.
 Very often, undergoing endodontics will help relieve your pain and keep your dentition intact.

 Endodontic Treatments and Procedures

-The most common referral to an endodontist is for a root canal: a procedure that cleans the infected pulp area, relieving pain and saving the tooth.
+Root canal treatment is the most common reason for referring a patient to an endodontist.
+This procedure cleans the infected pulp area, relieves pain and saves the tooth.
 Most infections in the pulp of the tooth are caused by advanced decay or a deep cavity that was prepped and treated in proximity to the pulp.
 Endodontics also involves re-treatment of a root canal that didn't clear up the initial infection, or a surgical procedure at the tip of the root.
 Traumatic injury to teeth can also cause tooth pulp to become necrotic and require a root canal to retain the tooth or teeth.

-Endodontists are great at saving teeth, however occasionally a tooth or teeth may have complications beyond their abilities.
+Endodontists are great at saving teeth; occasionally, however, a tooth or teeth may be subject to complications beyond their abilities.
 The good news is that these specialists possess the skills and advanced diagnostic tools to determine the best treatment for you.
-This could mean a referral for an extraction and tooth replacement to restore your smile, but only after all treatment options are explored.
-Doing everything to save your tooth is an endodontist's first priority because the general belief is your natural tooth is best!
+This could mean a referral for an extraction and tooth replacement to restore your smile, but only after all treatment options have been explored.
+Doing everything to save your tooth is a dentist's first priority, because the general belief is that your natural tooth is best!

-Keep your mouth healthy by practicing optimal home care, like brushing and flossing and regular dental visits.
-However, even with proper oral hygiene, problems and infections can still occur.
-During treatment, brushing with a toothpaste for sensitivity, like Colgate® Enamel Health™ Sensitive Teeth Toothpaste, can be helpful.
+Keep your mouth healthy by practising optimal home care, like brushing and flossing and regular dental visits.
+Despite following a good oral hygiene routine, however, problems and infections can still occur.
+During treatment, brushing with a toothpaste for sensitivity can be helpful.
 Relieving your pain and maintaining your smile is your dentist's first priority, and he or she will not hesitate to refer you to the champion of tooth saving: the endodontist!